 Vertigo can be very disabling.
 It can cause distress to its sufferers with little hope of finding a solution.
 However, later in this article, we will discuss a way that you can find natural relief from the spinning of vertigo.
-But first, let’s talk about some things you should be aware of if you suffer from vertigo.
+But first, let’s talk about some things you should be aware of if you suffer from it.

 Vertigo always has a rotational component to it.
 It is the feeling that you are standing still while the world spins around you or you are spinning around while the things around you are actually standing still.
 You may also feel nauseated or have double vision.
 Your hearing may be decreased or you may have ringing in your ears.

-- Cause of vertigo while lying down: A type of peripheral vertigo, benign paroxysmal positional vertigo (BPPV), is the most common cause of vertigo.
+Benign paroxysmal positional vertigo (BPPV), is the most common cause of vertigo.
 It may be triggered by calcium deposits in the inner ear, but the actual source of the problem is unclear.
 It can last for a few seconds or several minutes and can come back again and again over the course of many months.
 Vertigo can be extreme or mild and is often brought about when you turn your head too quickly, such as when rolling over in bed.
 Nystagmus may also occur.
 This is abnormal movements of the eye.
 Women get BPPV more often than men, and both sexes over the age of 50 are at a higher risk than younger people.

-- Meniere’s disease: Meniere’s is a disorder of the inner ear that brings on vertigo, hearing loss, and ringing in the ears.
+Meniere’s is a disorder of the inner ear that brings on vertigo, hearing loss, and ringing in the ears.
 The cause of Meniere’s remains a mystery, but it is closely tied to inner ear malfunction.
 It seems as if the internal environment of the ear becomes out of control.
 For the ear to keep you in proper balance, it must maintain a certain environment utilizing cells to detect head movement.
 It is possible that the inner ear tissue tears due to excessive fluid pressure, allowing the wrong type of fluid to move to the inner ear.

-- A vestibular migraine: If your migraine is accompanied by severe vertigo, you may have a vestibular migraine.
+If your migraine is accompanied by severe vertigo, you may have a vestibular migraine.
 Around 40 percent of those with migraines will get this at least once.

 Most cases of vertigo are uncontrollable.
 However, some vertigo can be due to sleep deprivation, dehydration, stress, and changes in barometric pressure.
 Avoiding these may help.
 Diet matters here too.
 Avoiding alcohol, highly salted and processed foods, and too much caffeine can help you see a reduction in symptoms.

 Upper cervical chiropractors are seeing great success in caring for their vertigo patients.
 A misalignment in the top bone of the neck, the C1 or atlas vertebra, could be putting the brainstem under pressure and causing it to send improper signals to the brain.
 If the brainstem tells the brain there is movement, when there is not, vertigo may be the end result.